frederic-perez/AmE-dictionary/data/idioms.md

 __scrounge up__ _To scrounge up the funds._
 __scurvy__ Low, mean, contemptible, or despicable._ You’re nothing but a scurvy dog, you know that?_
 __sea change__ A massive, fundamental shift or transformation. _The transition from using desktop computers to mobile devices represents a sea change in data management within the field of information technology._
+__second base__ _singular only, US, colloquial_ Touching a partner under his or her clothes, without having sex.
-__second best__ :three: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
+__second best__ :four: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
 __second guess__
 __second nature__
 __second to none__ The best; without rival. _Of course my daughter will go to Harvard—it’s second to none!_
 __second-class citizen__
 __second-guess__ :five: __1__ To question or doubt someone or something retroactively. _Why are you second-guessing me now?
 You agreed with this course of treatment just yesterday!_ _You made the best decisions you could with the information you had at the time, so please don’t second-guess yourself._ __2__ To try to anticipate how something will happen or what someone will do. _Trying to second-guess the outcome of a game in progress is exhausting._
 __secondhand smoke__ Tobacco smoke involuntarily inhaled.
-__secret sauce__ :two: _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
+__secret sauce__ :three: _invormal_ A secret idea or plan; a crucial element of something that makes it unique or functional. _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
 It is typically kept secret, as its uniqueness is seen as the key to its success.
 __secret weapon__ :three::hammer:
+__secretor__ A “secretor” in James Ellroy’s novels is essentially a character who has a hidden or suppressed aspect of their personality or identity.
+They might be someone who seems upstanding and respectable on the surface, but underneath, they’re harboring a dark secret that could ruin their reputation or even get them into serious trouble.
 __security blanket__ :dart: That which gives one a feeling of comfort, confidence, and safety.
 An allusion to the common practice of children to carry around blankets or stuffed animals to give them a feeling of safety. _His beard had long been his form of security blanket—something he could hide behind, something he could change at will, something he could fiddle with when he felt nervous or uncomfortable._
 __see eye to eye__ :three: To concur, agree.
 To agree (with someone); to share the same position or opinion (as someone else). _Chester and I see eye to eye._
 __see for (oneself)__
 __see red__ :three: To become very angry.
 To fall into a state of extreme anger, excitement, or competitive arousal, such as might cloud one’s judgement or senses. _He’s generally not a confrontational person, but you’d better get out of his way when he sees red!_
+__see somebody/something for what they are/it is__ Realize that somebody/something is not as good, pleasant, etc. as they seem/it seems: _I used to really like him, but now I can see him for what he really is — selfish and arrogant!_
 __see-and-be-seen__ To be noticed by others or to attract attention, especially in social situations.
 It often implies seeking the attention of important or influential people in order to advance one’s own interests or status.
 This phrase can also refer to the practice of observing and being observed in social environments, such as trendy nightclubs, where being seen is valued for its own sake. _See-and-be-seen restaurant._
 __seed corn__ :dart: If someone talks about _seed corn_, they mean resources or people that will produce benefits in the future rather than immediately. _Investment in the industry, the seed corn of future output, has fallen by 75 percent._ Note: If people _eat their seed corn_, they use up their valuable resources, and this will prevent them from being able to do things in the future. _A society that’s unwilling to invest in its future is a society that’s living off capital.
 It’s eating its seed corn._ Note: A farmer’s seed corn is the grain that is used for planting rather than being sold or eaten.
 __seek after__